We are coming to the end of another year and it is time to start reflecting on all of the awesome stuff that I've read throughout the year.

-Here then, are my top nine author discoveries of 2014.
+Here then, are my top nine author discoveries of 2015, in no particular order except alphabetical.
 In the spirit of

 acknowledging that there is always something or someone I’ve missed,